Do You Finish What You Start Doing?

 Finish What You Start

 Do you finish what you start?
-Do you possess enough inner strength to go through with whatever you start doing?
+Do you possess enough inner strength to follow through with whatever you start doing?

-How many times have you made promises to yourself and to others, with the intention of following them through, only to forget your promises after some time?
+How many times have you made promises to yourself and others, intending to follow them through, only to forget your promises after some time?

 • We don’t really want what we started doing.

-• What we want requires too much time or money, more then what we are willing to invest.
+• What we want requires too much time or money than what we are willing to invest.

-• We realize that there are more important things that we want.
+• We realize that we want more important things.

 • We have a gut feeling that this is not the right thing to do.

-• At times, we start doing things due to temporary enthusiasm, but when the enthusiasm wanes, so does our desire to continue.
+• We start doing things at times due to temporary enthusiasm, but when the enthusiasm wanes, so does our desire to continue.

 The Decision to Quit

-Our decision to quit what we are doing might be sometimes justified, or unjustified at other times.
-The problem starts when quit, due to lack of self-discipline and perseverance.
-If we lack self-discipline and perseverance, how can we achieve anything, even small minor, everyday tasks?
+Our decision to quit what we are doing might be sometimes justified or unjustified at other times.
+The problem starts when you quit due to lack of self-discipline and perseverance.
+If we lack self-discipline and perseverance, how can we achieve anything, even negligible, minor, everyday tasks?

-How do you feel, when time after time, you quit what you are doing, because you lack self-discipline and perseverance?
+How do you feel when you quit what you are doing repeatedly because you lack self-discipline and perseverance?
 Do you feel frustrated?
 Do you lose faith in yourself?

 The good news is that you can develop these two important inner assets.